labiium/pytestlab/paper/joss/paper.md

 PyTestLab’s layered architecture separates “what to measure” from “how to communicate”:

-1. Configuration Layer: Pydantic-backed models parse bench YAML, ensuring structural validation and enabling rich metadata (traceability, measurement plan, calibration references).
+1. Configuration Layer: Pydantic-backed models [@pydantic] parse bench YAML, ensuring structural validation and enabling rich metadata (traceability, measurement plan, calibration references).
+Bench-defined safety limits are applied via a `SafeInstrumentWrapper` proxy, and automation hooks correspond to shell/Python commands and instrument macros that the bench executes in defined pre/post phases.
 2. Instrument Core: A generic `Instrument` base encapsulates SCPI operations, error queue handling, logging, communication timeouts, and binary block parsing; driver instances are created via an `AutoInstrument` factory selecting appropriate backend.
 3. Backend Layer:
    - Simulation backend compiles SCPI dispatch tables (O(1) exact match + ordered regex fallback) and executes sandboxed state mutations.
    - Recording backend appends interaction logs and produces reproducible simulation profiles.
    - Replay backend enforces strict sequence determinism, supporting regression and audit scenarios.
 4. Measurement Layer: `MeasurementSession` orchestrates cartesian parameter sweeps or interval-timed loops with parallel threads for stimulus tasks (e.g. PSU ramping, load pulsing).
 Acquisition functions return mapping objects merged into a growing structured dataset.
-5. Data & Compliance: `MeasurementResult` instances are transparently patched at import time to generate cryptographic envelopes; the database layer stores signed artifacts.
-The audit trail uses a linked hash chain of timestamp tokens enabling tamper detection.
+5. Data & Compliance: `MeasurementResult` is monkey‑patched at import to emit a signed envelope for every result.
+The envelope contains: the SHA‑256 of a canonicalized payload (sorted‑key JSON of instrument, measurement_type, units, values_sha256, timestamp), an ECDSA P‑256 signature over that hash, the PEM‑encoded public key, an algorithm identifier, and a signature timestamp.
+Envelopes are persisted as JSON sidecars and in the database.
+A minimal linked time‑stamp authority maintains an append‑only hash chain (tsa.json) where each token stores idx, ts, sha_prev, sha_data, and sha_cum, enabling ISO 18014‑3–style verification.
+An append‑only audit trail (SQLite) binds actor/action to each envelope hash and token index.
 6. Analytics & Plotting: Lightweight wrappers centralize plotting semantics while deferring heavy analytics to established libraries.

 # Example Usage (Conceptual)